ipspace/blog/content/posts/2024/04/evpn-designs-vxlan-leaf-spine-fabric.md

 [^VMW]: I wanted to write *your VMware cluster*, but I'm guessing that's not a popular option these days.
 I've heard good things about ProxMox, though.

-If you're new to _netlab_, use these simple steps to set up your lab in a Ubuntu VM running on your laptop.
+If you're new to _netlab_, follow these simple steps to set up your lab in an Ubuntu VM running on your laptop.
 If you want something more complex, read the [netlab installation instructions](https://netlab.tools/install/).

 * Download and install [multipass](https://multipass.run/)
 * [Install netlab, Ansible, Docker, and Containerlab](/2024/03/netlab-bgp-apple-silicon/).
-* If you're running on x86 hardware, [download and install the Arista cEOS container](https://netlab.tools/labs/ceos/).
-If you're running your Ubuntu VM on Apple silicon, tell _netlab_ you want to use FRR containers:
+* [Download and install the Arista cEOS container](https://netlab.tools/labs/ceos/).
+Alternatively, tell _netlab_ you want to use FRR containers:

 ```
 $ export NETLAB_DEVICE=frr